CristinaMarilena/BankingService/README.md

 * where the conversion between plain `model` objects and `dto` s is being defined.

-**_data_**

-* where the in-memory data is stored.
-It (more or less) acts like a relational database and it's implementing the CRUD and any other necesarry methods.

 **_dto_**

 * A _Data Transfer Object_ is an object that is used to encapsulate data, and send it from one subsystem of an application to another.